pet insurance logo outlineCare

 Zucchini Nutrition Food

-According to the USDA, they also contain Vitamin C, K, and B6, magnesium, potassium, folate, phosphorus and copper.
+According to the USDA, they also contain Vitamin C, K, and B6, magnesium, potassium, folate, phosphorus, and copper.
 These are all things that your dog’s body needs in small amounts.
 They also contain carotenoids, an important antioxidant that has been studied for its effects on blood sugar and insulin levels.

 There has also been some research suggesting that zucchini seeds may have an effect on prostate problems, reducing the size of the prostate.
 This research needs further study before any definitive conclusions can be made.

-Introducing Zucchini to Your Dog
+Introducing Zucchini To Your Dog

 Introducing Zucchini Dog

 You can give up to 10% of your pet’s calorie allowance in treats without upsetting the balance.
 However, you’ll also need to remove some calories from their usual diet so that they have the same total calories overall.
-For instance, a 15kg dog of a healthy weight and average exercise can have around 75 calories of treats and extras a day but needs 75 fewer calories in their daily kibble ration.
+For instance, a 15kg dog of a healthy weight and average exercise can have around 75 calories of treats and extras daily but needs 75 fewer calories in their daily kibble ration.
 Your local veterinary clinic can help with these calculations to ensure you don’t overfeed your dog.

 Zucchini Consumption Frequency

 If you want to add zucchini to your dog’s diet more often, it might be easier to research a diet that already contains zucchini as part of its balanced ingredients.
 Some dog food brands do this already.
-As always, we recommend you look closely at the company and evaluate their credibility before buying any new food.
+As always, we recommend you look closely at the company and evaluate its credibility before buying any new food.
 The WSAVA (World Small Animal Veterinary Association) has produced this document to help pet owners.

-Remember, you should always change your dog’s diet slowly, by carefully increasing the amount of the new diet and decreasing the amount of the old diet over at least a week- two weeks for dogs that are prone to stomach upsets.
-You should also remember that every food has a different calorie content, so if you do change the food you should read the feeding guidelines of the new food to check how much your dog needs.
+Remember, you should always change your dog’s diet slowly by carefully increasing the amount of the new diet and decreasing the amount of the old diet over at least a week- two weeks for dogs that are prone to stomach upsets.
+You should also remember that every food has a different calorie content, so if you do change the food, you should read the feeding guidelines of the new food to check how much your dog needs.

-Zucchini in Dry Dog Foods
+Zucchini In Dry Dog Foods

 Dry Dog Food made with Zucchini